§88. Oilfield site trust accounts

 shall not be exempt from liability as set forth in Subsection F of this Section.

-established or transferred to the state.
+transferred to the state.

 J. For unusable oilfield sites, after site restoration has been completed and approved